doudouzhisi/python-freshest-learner/README.md

 # python-freshest-learner
 I don't know what to say.

-I will try to cathc up.
+I will try to catch up.